 Health Complaints Entities

-Generally speaking, Health Complaints Entities (HCE) are responsible for the investigation and resolution of health complaints, however, the functions of the HCE are imposed by the laws of the state or territory in which the HCE is established.
+Generally speaking, Health Complaints Entities (HCE) are responsible for the investigation and resolution of health complaints.
 State and territory HCE work alongside AHPRA to ensure the appropriate organisation investigates community concerns about registered health practitioners.
-Referrals regarding unregistered aged care workers can be made to your local HCE.
+They may also look into concerns about unregistered health care workers.
+Complaints about unregistered aged care workers can be made to your local HCE.

 Visit the relevant Health Complaints Entity website in each state or territory for more information.

 • ACT Human Rights Commission